SanShiv1312/Notes-Manoj/MariaDB/README.md

 ```

 #### COMPOSITE KEY
-`COMPOSITE KEY` is a method to assign constraints at the end of table. where either two or more column should have different data from previous.
-At least one column should have different value.
-In the below queries, registerNo and mobileNo column combines and makes UNIQUE.
-We can also use `PRIMARY KEY` because two or more columns will be treated as one `PRIMARY KEY` column
+`COMPOSITE KEY` is a method to assign constraints for the columns.
+It is mentioned at the last while creating a new table. where either two or more column should have different data from previous tuples.
+In the below queries, registerNo and mobileNo column combines and makes a UNIQUE key.
+We can also use `PRIMARY KEY` in this columns because two or more columns are treated as one `PRIMARY KEY` column
 `Eg: registerNo-mobileNo (40110901-1212101920)`